 Q: How many Calamity Days is Springboro Schools at now?

-A: As of now, Springboro Schools hasn't missed a school day during the 2020-2021 school year, due to weather.
-Therefore, should Springboro Schools be forced to close for weather, that would start with day one (1).
+A: As of now (February 11, 2021), Springboro Schools has missed three (3) school days during the 2020-2021 school year, due to weather.
+Therefore, should Springboro Schools be forced to close for weather again, that would continue with day four (4).

 Q: When would my student(s) have to go remote, based on a weather related closing?

-A: Full Remote Learning for all grade levels (PreK - 12) would begin on day four (4) of missed school, for a weather-related closing.
+A: Full Remote/Online Learning for all grade levels (PreK - 12) would begin on day four (4) of missed school, for a weather-related closing.

 Q: In previous years, students would not have to begin making up work until calamity day six (6).
 Why has this changed?